jmgao/passinglink/README.md

 Passing Link is an implementation of a PS4-compatible USB input device on the inexpensive STM32F103 microcontroller, for which entire Blue Pill development boards can be purchased for under $2 shipped.

 Currently, support for all inputs except for touchpad gestures and gyro have been implemented.
-The PS4 controller authentication scheme has not yet been implemented, so the controller must be reset every 10 minutes to be used with an actual PS4.

-### Goals
-Short term:
-- [ ] PS4 authentication via extracted private key

-Long-term:
-- [ ] PS4 audio support
-- [ ] USB HID input (to support arcade cabinets with fixed controls overridable by USB input)
-- [ ] Custom PCB design

-Maybe:
-- [ ] PS4 authentication via passthrough to real PS4 controller

-Probably not:
-- [ ] Flashing firmware via USB (probably won't fit on 64kB flash variants)
+PS4 authentication is supported, if you dump the keys from a licensed PS4 controller.

 ### Getting started